-It is the whole transaction amount, which is credited to the customer's bank account, when the transaction rolling back process gets done.
-It works only for authorized payment which, not are captured.
+It is the full transaction amount, which is credited to the customer's bank account, when the transaction rolling back process gets done.
+It works only for authorized payment, which is not fully or partially captured.

 Merchant(s) easily track and monitor overall transactions and sales progress all in one place, the following snapshots have been taken from the dashboard showing a number of usable charts.

 Represents gross volume and overall success rate across various periods.